Alan-CQU/DailyNews/README.md

 ![news](text_justify.gif)

-My Changes:
+Todo:

-- Move the splash screen do be within the main activity, enabling preload of the content while the splash is still running.
-Here is an example:
+- Move the splash screen to be within the main activity, enabling preload of the content while the splash is still running.
+You can then play with the view visibility

 ```java
  setContentView(R.layout.activity_main);